mijndert/blog/src/posts/calaction-now-live.md

 - **Full calendar export**: CalAction Pro allows you to export your entire calendar as an .ics file, which is useful for backup purposes or when moving to a different calendar service.

 If you're interested in trying CalAction, you can download it [from the App Store right here](https://apps.apple.com/nl/app/calaction/id6760361082).
 I also created a promotional website that lists all the features and answers some frequently asked questions, [which you can find here](https://calaction.mijndertstuij.nl/).

+If you try it out, please let me know what you think!
+Leaving a review on the App Store would also be greatly appreciated, as it helps other users discover the app and provides valuable feedback for future improvements.